Prince-cord-cloud/Prince-cord-cloud/README.md

 ## 💼 What I Do

 - **Front-End Development** – Building responsive, performant web applications using modern JavaScript frameworks and best practices
+- **Back-End Development** –  Designing and building RESTful APIs, database models, and server logic using Node.js and Express
 - **UI/UX Design** – Creating intuitive, accessible user interfaces with user-centered design principles
 - **Graphic Design** – Developing brand identities, marketing visuals, and digital assets
 - **Full Project Collaboration** – Working with clients from concept and wireframing to deployment and maintenance